 It is usually best for your baby to

-have the surgery before he or she reaches age 1.
+have the surgery before they reach age 1.
 This is because the bones are still

-very soft.
+very

 It is easier to fix the deformities at that time.
-Your baby may need surgery
+Your baby may need surgery at a

-at a much earlier age if the condition is more serious.
+earlier age if the condition is more serious.
 Most surgeries are done between

+ages

-ages 3 and 8 months old.
-Before surgery, your child's healthcare provider will explain
+8 months old.
+Before surgery, your child's healthcare provider will explain the

 When the diagnosis is made after 1 year of age, nonsurgical treatment